boozallen/sdp-images/container-hardening.md

     given branch of the container repository, but can be triggered manually as well in the **CI/CD -> Pipelines** section of the repository
 6. Review the scan results for offending CVE or compliance findings
-    1. Can be located as an excel spreadsheet in the **csv-output** job artifact archive or displayed in the **check-cves** job of the pipeline
+    1. Can be located as an Excel spreadsheet in the **csv-output** job artifact archive or displayed in the **check-cves** job of the pipeline
 7. Remediate all possible findings, repeating steps 1 through 6 as necessary
     1. Each CVE can be searched for on the internet for their description and